azeldaniel/COMP1602-2021/README.md

 ## Week 2

-Tutorial time was used for a lecture due to lost lecture hours because of thw two holidays.
+Tutorial time was used for a lecture due to lost lecture hours because of the two holidays.

 ## Week 3